HQSquantumsimulations/qoqo_examples/documentation/src/devices.md

 use roqoqo::devices::{GenericDevice, AllToAllDevice};
 use ndarray::array;

-// Create a comparison two-qubit device with `RotateZ` and `CNOT` as the only gates and 1.0 as the default gate time let mut all_to_all = AllToAllDevice::new(2, &["RotateZ".to_string()], &["CNOT".to_string()], 1.0);
+// Create a two-qubit device with `RotateZ` and `CNOT` as the only gates and 1.0 as the default gate time let mut all_to_all = AllToAllDevice::new(2, &["RotateZ".to_string()], &["CNOT".to_string()], 1.0);
 // Set a new time for all RotateZ gates let mut all_to_all = all_to_all.set_all_single_qubit_gate_times("RotateZ", 2.0);
 // Set a new time for all CNOT gates let mut all_to_all = all_to_all.set_all_two_qubit_gate_times("CNOT", 0.1);
-// setting the decoherence rates directly for all qubits let mut all_to_all = all_to_all.set_all_qubit_decoherence_rates(array![[0.0, 0.0, 0.0],[0.0, 0.0, 0.0],[0.0, 0.0, 1.0]]).unwrap();
+// Set the decoherence rates directly for all qubits let mut all_to_all = all_to_all.set_all_qubit_decoherence_rates(array![[0.0, 0.0, 0.0],[0.0, 0.0, 0.0],[0.0, 0.0, 1.0]]).unwrap();
-// adding damping to the decoherence rates (also works for dephasing and depolarising) let all_to_all = all_to_all.add_damping_all(1.0);
+// Add damping to the decoherence rates (also works for dephasing and depolarising) let all_to_all = all_to_all.add_damping_all(1.0);
 ```